 In order to delete an Expense Sheet, it must be in either an "Open" or "Rejected" state.
-End-users can delete their own Expense Sheets when viewing them.
+End-users can delete their own Expense Sheets in the 3 dot action dropdown.

-In order for an Administrator or Approving Manager to delete the Expense Sheet, they will need to use the Override Expense Sheet option.
+Administrators and the Approving Manager can delete the Expense Sheet by using the Override Expense Sheet option.

 An Administrator or Manager with the appropriate permissions may override a person’s expense sheet in order to make changes or to submit expense sheets on behalf of people who are sick or on vacation.
 The override permission gives an Administrator or Manager the ability to override single expense items, submit the expense sheet for approval, and unsubmit the expense sheet for approval.
 All of these actions are recorded in the expense sheet’s history.

 In order to use this option, the Expense Sheet must either be in an "open" or "rejected" state.
-Timesheets that are "waiting for approval", "approved", or "paid" cannot be edited without changing the status to "rejected".
+Expense Sheets that are "waiting for approval", "approved", or "paid" must first be "Rejected".

 An Expense Type provides a method of categorizing expenses.
 Expense types can be added or edited, but not deleted.
 The ClickTime Expense Module pre-populates certain default values for Expense Types.
 These default values are editable or can be made inactive.
 You also have the ability to create new expense types for your company (e.g., airline tickets, client lunches, rental car).